 After all players have made their decisions, the dealer plays according to set rules:

-The dealer must draw until he has a total of at least 17.
+The dealer must draw until he has at least a total of 17.
 In some casinos, the dealer also draws until he has a "soft 17".
-This is a 17 that contains an Ace or multiple Aces.
-The most common soft 17 is Ace-6, because several other totals, such as Ace-3-3 or Ace-4-2, on up to Ace-Ace-Ace-Ace add up to soft 17.
+This is a 17 that contains an ace or several aces.
+The most common soft 17 is ace-6, because several other totals, such as ace-3-3 or ace-4-2, up to ace-ace-ace-ace-ace-ace-ace result in a soft 17.

 Variations of Black Jack Rules